CommandoScorch16/Downloading-Emails-and-Parsing-Files/README.md

 ###2.
 An internet connection
 ###3.
 Python 2.6 or newer

-##Once these are good to go, type the command 'pip install --upgrade google-api-python-client' in the terminal
+##Once these are good to go, type the command ``pip install --upgrade google-api-python-client`` in the terminal
-##After this has finished installing, you can run 'sudo python downloadEmails.py' (It will need to have write privileges for the emails once they have been downloaded)
+##After this has finished installing, you can the following command (It will need to have write privileges for the emails once they have been downloaded)
+##``sudo python downloadEmails.py``
 ##It should open up a browser, and ask you to login with your GMAIL account
 ##Email: returnpath.isawesome@gmail.com
 ##Password: testTEST